-Agency will evaluate the dossier based on the uses indicated and available data submitted at the time the draft decision was issued.
-Thus, the registrant will not be able to update the dossier after the draft decision, e.g., to remove uses of the substance.
+The registrant (whether it is lead or co-registrant) is advised to keep the registered dossier up to date with information on how the substance is used in the supply chain since ECHA will not consider any dossier update after sending a draft decision to the registrant.
+The Agency will evaluate the dossier based on the uses indicated and available data submitted at the time the draft decision was issued.
+Thus, the registrant will not be able to update the dossier after the draft decision, e.g., to remove uses of the substance, to have these considered during the evaluation process.